manuelbarbas/primodium/README.md

 # Building Positions

-`TileComponent` stores a packed representation of `int32` by `int32` coordinates as the key with `buildingId` as value.
+`BuildingTypeComponent` stores a packed representation of `int32` by `int32` coordinates as the key with `buildingId` as value.
 Keys are generated with `encodeCoordEntity(Coord memory coord, string memory key)`.
 The string passed into `encodeCoordEntity` is padding that ensures that there are no collisions.
 Implemented in #25.

 ## Core Components